KevinMarquette/kevinmarquette.github.io/_posts/2017-03-17-Powershell-Gherkin-specification-validation.md

 # Adding test steps

-The set of tests for a Ghrekin feature are called steps.
+The set of tests for a Gherkin feature are called steps.
 Because of that they need saved in a file with a name ending in `.Steps.ps1`.
 Now we can start adding some steps into a file.

     Given 'We have functions to publish' {
         "$psscriptroot\..\chronometer\public\*.ps1" | Should Exist